 The Assumptions Are Critical – Not The Calculator

-Many articles are written discussing which retirement calculator is best.
-Heated discussion in forums has erupted over this issue.
+Many articles are written discussing which retirement calculator is the best.
+Heated discussion in forums have erupted over this issue.

-Unfortunately, these discussions miss the point because the critical factor to the accuracy of your retirement estimate is not the calculator used, but the assumptions used by the calculator.
+Unfortunately, these discussions miss the point because the critical factor to the accuracy of your retirement estimate isn’t the calculator used, but the assumptions used by the calculator.

 For example, let’s consider the investment return assumption.
 The conventional wisdom is that future investment returns will relate in some way to historical investment return.
 What happened in the past is what you should expect in the future.

 Will the results produced by each variation be different?
-Yes, but surprisingly little.
-Depending on other assumptions used to complete the calculations they all agree you can spend roughly 3-5% of assets annually during retirement.
-This result is remarkably close to the “4% Rule” or “Rule of 25” because it assumes the same variable for investment return.
-(See “Are Safe Withdrawal Rates Really Safe?” for an in depth discussion.)
+Yes, but surprisingly, not by much.
+Depending on other assumptions used to complete the calculations, they all agree you can spend roughly 3-5% of assets annually during retirement.

-If future investment returns resemble the past then they will all be roughly correct because they are based on the same assumptions.
-If future investment returns are significantly different from the past then they will all be wrong regardless of how sophisticated they appear on the surface.
+If future investment returns resemble the past, then they’ll all be roughly correct because they’re based on the same assumptions.
+If future investment returns are significantly different from the past, then they’ll all be wrong regardless of how sophisticated they appear on the surface.

-Now that we know it’s all about the assumptions, let’s consider if it is even possible to make accurate assumptions so that you can produce an accurate estimate of your retirement needs.
-You might be surprised by the answer.
+Now that we know it’s all about the assumptions, let’s consider if it’s even remotely possible to make accurate assumptions so you can produce a close estimate of your retirement needs.

 How Long Will I Live?

-The point is that today’s average life expectancy tables cannot be used to forecast individual life expectancies in the future.
-There is zero scientific validity to the approach; yet, it is industry standard practice.
+The point is today’s average life expectancy tables can’t be used to forecast individual life expectancies in the future.
+There’s zero scientific validity to the approach, yet it’s industry standard practice.

-The truth is you may as well just take a guess on your death date because that is all anybody else can do.
+The truth is you may as well just take a guess on your death date because that’s all anybody else can do.
 Nobody knows.
 Nobody ever will… until it’s too late.

-What that means is the first assumption – longevity – cannot possibly be estimated with accuracy.
+What that means is the first assumption – longevity – can’t possibly be estimated with any accuracy.
 The conservative solution is to estimate on the high side because the risk of underestimating is too large to accept.

 How Much Will I Spend?